Pattishall Church of England Primary School

 The bell rings at 8:45am, when the children line up.
 Parents are responsible until this time.

-If your children is not in school due to illness, please notify us via ParentMail, phone or email, each day of absence.
+If your children is not in school due to illness, please notify us via the website, ParentMail, phone or email, each day of absence.
 If we haven't heard from you by 9am, we will call, each day of absence.
 The first hour of a missing child is crucial.

 Ensure we have three people to call in case we can't get hold of you.